William Kendall Gale

 William Kendall Gale (20 June 1873 – 6 July 1935) was a pioneering English Methodist missionary in northern Madagascar between 1908 and his death in 1935.

 Life and work

 Kendall Gale was born in Addingham, Yorkshire, the son of a master stonemason and Methodist preacher.
 He was baptised at Mount Hermon Wesleyan Reform Church, as it was then known, in July 1873.
-He was educated at Addingham National School, leaving at 15 to work for a Burnely firm.
+He was educated at Addingham National School, leaving at 15 to work for a Burnley firm.

 After studying in London, he returned to Addingham as pastor of Mount Hermon.
 In September 1908, he left for Madagascar with his wife and children, to serve as a missionary with the London Missionary Society.
 Some of the locals were initially hostile, and met him armed with spears and axes.
 He also suffered malaria, black water fever and dysentery.